VirgilSecurity/virgil-e3kit-kotlin/samples/android-java-firebase-function/README.md

 After these steps you will be able to hit the `Run` button in Android Studio and get the sample to work.

-If all works well - you will get Base64 string representation of encoded text on the screen.
+If all works well - you will get Base64 string representation of encoded text on the screen and text "Success.
+Sample finished it's work.".

 Current demo is supposed to be ran in an emulator (or real device) with firebase function successfully deployed and running.